Skip to main content

 • “While the game is virtually bug free in its current state, it does have workshop mod support right out of the box, so you can modify your gameplay experience nearly to your heart's content.”

-• “The game seems feature complete as is and in the approximately 20 hours I have played, it has been relatively bug free.”
+• “The game seems feature complete as is and in the currently ~20 hours I have amassed is also relatively bug free.”

 • humor